 However, I think with continued self-development and growth; I have grown into a very confident person.

-So, if you are reading this post, it’s possible to shift and become more confident!
+So, if you are reading this post, I want to let you know that it’s possible to shift and become more confident!

 I can say that nowadays, people actually come to me for mindset and confidence advice.

-7 practical ways to be confident in life
+7 practical ways to be self confident in life

-I shared the following 7 practical ways with the lady.
+I shared the following 7 practical ways to be self confident with the lady.
 Note that I implemented these steps without a specific blueprint.
 I just did one after another during my journey, and my efforts compounded over time.

-Therefore, I can say I have become more confident in numerous facets of my life.
-Be it work, home, etc.
+After implementing these steps, I can say I have definitely become more confident in numerous facets of my life- Be it at work, home, etc.

 An affirmation is essentially a short statement that motivates and inspires you!